Q3D/q3dfit/docs/configuration.rst

 	For template, blackbody, powerlaw: In case of individual extinction applied to each component, set which exctinction curve should be applied via the shorthand defined for the extinction curve.

-	**NOTE:** If this is set to 'global' for any row, the same global extinction and ice absorption will be applied to each fitting component (thus in the example above, the individual extinction settings are ignored).
+	**NOTE:** If this is set to 'global' for any row, the same global extinction and ice absorption will be applied to each fitting component (thus in the example above, the individual extinction settings will be ignored).
 If instead individual extinction is used and this is set to _ or -, then no extinction will be applied.

 	For source: any string; will be ignored

 F: For template, blackbody, powerlaw: extinction value (A_V)
 	For source, extinction, absorption: any float; will be ignored

-G: For template, bl, powerlaw: fix/free parameter for A_V.
+G: For template, blackbody, powerlaw: fix/free parameter for A_V.
 0=fixed, 1=free
 	For source, extinction, absorption: any float; will be ignored

 H: For template, blackbody, powerlaw: S=screen extinction, M=mixed extinction.
-[Possibly still in testing.]
+[Still in development; only S mode has been tested.]
 	For source, extinction, absorption: any string; will be ignored

-I: For blackbody: temperature (in K)
+I: For blackbody: temperature (in K), for powerlaw: index.
-	For powerlaw: index.

 	For source, template, absorption, extinction: any float; will be ignored